lc00/wiki-experiment/Compression.md

 * You've compressed too much when it has too much detail, gets smaller, loses tone.
 Use automation or clip gain instead.
+* If you put a compressor before a reverb, it sounds smooth and natural.
+If you put the reverb before the compressor, it makes the reverb jump out.
+* Corrective EQ before compressor, creative EQ after compressor
+* Bus compression makes things that serve the same function in a mix glue together
+* Compressor distorts if you set attack and release faster than the wave length of a low frequency
+* Compress an instrument if you need to control its dynamics or if you need to impact a compressor's character

 ## Controls